ershan33/pyicon/README.md

 Usage: icon.py [OPTIONS] FILENAME [SIZE]...

 Options:
+  -g, --gray  Generate gray image.
   --help      Show this message and exit.

 # convert some.jpg to 128x128 and 48x48 icons.
+$ icon some.jpg 128 48

+# convert some.jpg to 48x48 icon and a gray for disable status
 $ icon some.jpg 128 48
 ```